strogo/djpcms/README.rst

 Kudos
 =====================
-Djpcms includes several open-source libraries and plugins developed by other authors:
+Djpcms includes several open-source libraries and plugins developed by other authors and communities:

 * jQuery_ the building block of the browser side of djpcms.
 Thanks to the jQuery and jQuery-UI teams!
+  The latest ``jquery`` and ``jquery-ui`` minified files are shipped with the library.
 * django-tagging_ for tag management.
 Shipped with the library in the ``libs`` module but a library in its own.
-  The latest jquery and jquery-ui minified files are shipped with the library.
 * jQuery tablesorter_ plugin.
 Thanks to Christian Bach.
 * Modernizr_, a small JavaScript library that detects the availability of native implementations for next-generation web technologies.